Preparing for Database Automation with Liquibase CI/CD

 Phase 4 - Finalize

-Use liquibase update to do one final deployment into the environment and terminate the process.
+Run liquibase update to complete the deployment and finish the process.

 - script: |